An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 \subsubsection{The definition of the functor}

 We are now in a position to define our functor.
 Since we have already defined the pro-coherent sheaf~$L_\infty$ of $\cO[[G]]$-representations over~$\cX$, we would simply like to define this via \numequation \pi \mapsto L_{\infty}\otimes^{L}_{\cO[[G]]}\pi.\end{equation} However, it is not a priori obvious that this definition is well-behaved, and we proceed in stages.
-Firstly, if~$\pi$ is of the form~$\cInd_{K}^GV$ with~$V$ finitely generated, then we note that which is easily seen to be a bounded-above complex of coherent $\cO_\cX$-modules by Corollary~\ref{cor: D natural is f.g. over K group ring}.
+Firstly, if~$\pi$ is of the form~$\cInd_{K}^GV$ with~$V$ finitely generated, then we note that which can be shown (using Corollary~\ref{cor: D natural is f.g. over K group ring}) to be a bounded-above complex of coherent $\cO_\cX$-modules.
 We claim that it is in fact a sheaf, concentrated in degree zero.
 To see this, it is enough (by descending induction on the cohomological degree, and using the coherence of the cohomology groups) to check after restriction to each substack~$\cX_{\thetabar}$, where the result follows from Theorem~\ref{thm: Vytas theorem}.

 Passing to colimits, we see that for any~$V$ (finitely generated or otherwise), $L_{\infty}\otimes^{L}_{\cO[[G]]}\cInd_{K}^GV$ is a quasicoherent sheaf in degree zero.
 By Remark~\ref{rem: how we use the resolution}, we deduce that for any smooth representation~$\pi$, $L_{\infty}\otimes^{L}_{\cO[[G]]}\pi$ is a complex of quasicoherent sheaves concentrated in degrees~$[-1,0]$, and that if~$\pi$ is finitely presented (equivalently, finitely generated), then this complex has coherent cohomology sheaves.
 We conclude that $L_{\infty}\otimes^{L}_{\cO[[G]]}-$ defines a functor with amplitude in $[-1,0]$ and takes bounded complexes of finitely presented representations to bounded coherent complexes of $\cO_\cX$-modules.